timkuo25/js30/05 - Flex Panel Gallery/README.md

 - Use arrow functions with this may cause issues, so stick with ES5 syntax here.
+- (Update) Use e.currentTarget instead of e.target
+    - e.currentTarget is only available while the event is being handled.
+(So console.log() gives null)
+    - check event bubbling